BenASwenson/CloudComputingWithAWS/README.md

   - Select your VPC
   - Select 'Attach internet gateway'

-# Create subnet
+# Create public subnet
   - Select 'Subnet' on left hand side
   - Select 'Create subnet'
   - Select your VPC
-  - Name/tags as per the naming convention
+  - Name/tags as per the naming convention - 'public'
   - Preference - no preference
   - In IPv4 CIDR define the value as '10.0.2.0/24'

+# Create private subnet
+  - Select 'Subnet' on left hand side
+  - Select 'Create subnet'
+  - Select your VPC
+  - Name/tags as per the naming convention - 'private'
+  - Preference - no preference
+  - In IPv4 CIDR define the value as '10.0.128.0/24'

-# Create route table with subnet
+# Create route tables
+  - create public and private route tables
+  - select public route table
   - From your Route select 'Routes' tab
   - Select 'Edit routes'
   - Select 'Add route'